gassbanterr/orbiscast/README.md

 This project is still in development, so expect bugs and missing features.
 If you find any issues, please report them in the [Issues](https://github.com/zbejas/orbiscast/issues) section.

+> [!CAUTION]
-_I am not responsible for any misuse of this tool.
+> I am not responsible for any misuse of this tool.
 Ensure to comply with all applicable copyright laws and obtain necessary permissions for the IPTV content being streamed.
-This tool is intended for educational and testing purposes only._
+This tool is intended for educational and testing purposes only.
+>
+> _Using self-bots is against [Discord's terms of service](https://discord.com/guidelines) and may result in account termination.
+Use at your own risk._

 ## Installation